Simple isotherm equations to fit type I adsorption data: Theory

-where $u_j$ and $h_{\mr{g}}^0$ are the energy of $j$ molecules in a subsystem and the molar enthalpy of the gas phase at $P^0$, respectively, $\Delta h_j$ is the change of enthalpy related to the adsorption of $j$ molecules on a subsystem.
-It can be noticed that, in principle, $\Delta h_j$ is temperature-dependent, but for the sake of simplicity, we have assumed that both $h_{\mr{g}}^0$ and $u_j$ are temperature-independent.
+where $u_j$ and $h_{\mr{g}}^0$ are the energy of $j$ molecules in a subsystem and the molar enthalpy of the gas phase at $P^0$, respectively, and $\Delta h_j$ is the change of enthalpy related to the adsorption of $j$ molecules on a subsystem.
+In principle $\Delta h_j$ is temperature-dependent, but for the sake of simplicity, we have assumed that both $h_{\mr{g}}^0$ and $u_j$ are temperature-independent.
 The isosteric heat of adsorption can be calculated by means of the following formula \cite{surarea}:

 where $h_{\mr{g}}$ and $u_{\mr{a}}$ are the molar enthalpy of the gas phase and adsorbate molar internal energy respectively.
-For any function $g_j$, define:
+Define the following average for an arbitrary discrete real function $g_j$: